-ERGP considers that the weight limit is one of the criteria to distinguish between the postal and the transport sectors.
-As there is a lack of consistency among national and European legislation referring to the specific weight limit, it should be defined a unique weight limit in all sources of legislation.
-ERGP considers that the 31,5 kg weight limit, jointly with other parameters, could be suitable to demarcate the postal sector.
+ERGP highlights that the weight limit is one of the criteria to distinguish between the postal and the transport sectors.
+However, ss there is a lack of consistency among national and European legislation referring to the specific weight limit, it should be defined a unique weight limit in all sources of legislation.
+ERGP suggests to further analyse if the use of a weight limit, jointly with other parameters, could be suitable to demarcate the postal sector.